 The Center for International Private Enterprise (CIPE) strengthens democracy around the globe through private enterprise and market-oriented reform.
-CIPE is one of the four core institutes of the National Endowment for Democracy.
+CIPE is one of the four core institutes of the National Endowment for Democracy and an affiliate of the U.S. Chamber of Commerce.
 Since 1983, CIPE has worked with business leaders, policymakers, and journalists to build the civic institutions vital to a democratic society.
-CIPE’s key program areas include anticorruption, advocacy, business associations, corporate governance, democratic governance, access to information, the informal sector and property rights, and women and youth.
+CIPE’s key program areas include enterprise ecosystems, business advocacy, democratic governance, and anti-corruption & ethics.

 The CIPE Approach

 CIPE was founded on the idea that economic freedom and political freedom are intertwined and that progress and development comes through a combination of political and economic liberalization.
 Democratic consolidation is not achieved through simply holding elections, establishing a free press, and recognizing human rights (although these remain necessary components).
 Functioning democracies require opportunities, between election cycles, for the public to participate in the policy process.
 Functioning democracies also require a private sector that is capable and willing to provide an outside voice in the democratic policy process.

 CIPE maintains that countries need to build market-oriented and democratic institutions simultaneously, as they are essentially two sides of the same coin.
 Without a functioning market system, democracies will remain weak.
 Likewise, without a democratic process, economic reforms are unlikely to succeed.